Updating Horizontal Tidebound

 He stood up, grabbed his notebook and made his way back outside his bedroom.
 He was running late so he crammed the toast in his mouth and took a slug of coffee before he headed outside.
 This time he didn’t hesitate to put on his sunglasses.

 He was squinting behind his glasses and there were auras around cars, but he didn’t care.
 The hot air was running through his hair.
 The drive chain was singing.
-He wasn’t going all that fast, but there was a freedom to it.
+He wasn’t going all that fast, but there was a feeling of freedom to it.
 And he needed that right now.
-He zigzagged through the streets until he came to Walter’s shop called the Con-Ve, which was a “cute” name for saying convenience.
-No one though ever got it.
+He zigzagged through the streets until he came to Walter’s shop called the Con-Ve, which was a “cute” name for convenience.
+No one ever got it though.

 Walter came out the moment Jace rounded the corner.
 He was in his late seventies with wispy white hair that barely covered a spotted scalp.
 He had lean legs and arms, but a pot belly that hung over a belt that had a large eagle-shaped belt buckle.
 Walter shaded his watery blue eyes from the already bright, burning sun.
 He waved as Jace glided over to him and pumped on the brakes.
 He dismounted.